jreich5/example-testing/README.md

         isEqual(true, 1)                      // true
         isEqual(0, false)                     // true
         isEqual(4, -5)                        // false
         isEqual("java", "javascript")         // false

-8. Define a function named `and`
+8. Define a function named `and` that takes in two input arguments and returns the result of

 9. Define a function named `or`